xianchaoxiu/LLM4FS/README.md

 # LLM4FS

-The code in this toolbox implements "LLM4FS: Leveraging Large Language Models for Feature Selection and How to Improve It".
+The code in this toolbox implements "LLM4FS: Leveraging Large Language Models for Feature Selection and How to Improve It" by <i>J. Li, X. Xiu</i>.

 ### Testing